paviliondev/discourse-tc-topic-list-previews/README.md

 As a result of various technical limitations you need to be aware of the following:

-- I have no control in a Theme Component on what is serialized, so various features no longer work:
-  - Thumbnail resolution discretion from settings
-  - Actions (these are hidden)
 - Because of the way I've opted to render a masonry style tiles display, on Chrome there will be a limit to how far you can scroll until the arrangement messes up.
 This is actually being worked on, hence why I'm using this method.